aj07/Blockchain-Tutorials/Hyperledger-composer-fabric.md

 ## Tutorial 2 : Creating a Hyperledger Composer Solution

 *Note:* This tutorial was written against Composer v0.7.2 on Mac OS X running against Hyperledger Fabric v1.
+THis has been tested on Ubuntu also.

 This tutorial will walk you through the steps required to build a Hyperledger Composer blockchain solution from scratch.
 In the space of a day or so you should be able to go from an idea for a disruptive blockchain innovation to something that is executing on Hyperledger Fabric!